 Snacks: Depending on how far I’m riding, I bring an assortment of Clif Bars, Clif Blox, and Jelly Belly Sport Beans with me.
-In addition to REI and Performance Bicycles, I’ll stop by Green’s Nutrition or Artesian Natural Foods.
+I’ll stop by Green’s Nutrition or Artesian Natural Foods.
 Trader Joe’s is also a good stop for snacks.
 One of my favorite must-have snacks when I take a break is a York Peppermint Pattie, even better if it’s chilled.

 Post-ride meal and drinks: After an especially long ride I crave a cheeseburger, fries and a beer.
-There are a lot of great burgers in town at Chuck’s, America Waffles, or Flip’s, but my post-ride favorite is a Squeeze-with-cheese and bacon at Squeeze Burger.
+There are a lot of great burgers in town at Cast Iron Trading Co., American Waffle Diner, or Flip’s, but my post-ride favorite is a Squeeze-with-cheese and bacon at Squeeze Burger.
 As for beer, I generally go for the double IPA or a good stout.

 Below are two of my favorite rides in Stockton.
 I hope you enjoy them and be sure to check out the San Joaquin Bike Coalition website or Facebook page to learn about our organization and upcoming rides.